Maneesh-Mrinal/Maneesh-Mrinal/README.md

 - 👋 Hi, I’m Maneesh Mrinal
 - 👀 I’m interested in Games and Game Development
-- 🌱 I’m currently learning 2D game development
+- 🌱 2D game development is my favourite game to develope
 - 📫 How to reach me: Mail ID: maneesh.mrinal6@gmail.com

 <!---